top of page

 Applying Sprinting Skills and Speed to the Football Field

-Some athletes, without being told anything are better than others at coordinating their actions and recruiting the right muscles to push-off explosively into some kind of sprint, have their body aligned well during the process, as well as doing a good job of keeping the body segments in front of the body while minimizing any action that occurs to the back of the body.
-A visual that can be observed is when running, the thigh of the leg that is pushing off should travel no more than just a little bit past being in line with the torso, and then will recover up in front of the body.
+Some athletes, without being told anything are better than others at coordinating their actions and recruiting the right muscles to push-off explosively into some kind of sprint, have their body aligned well during the process, as well as doing a good job of keeping the body segments in front of the body while minimizing any action that occurs to the back of the body, ie, a visual that can be observed during top speed running is that the thigh of the leg that is pushing off should travel no more than just a little bit past being in line with the torso, and then will recover up in front of the body.
 This is referred to as having good front side mechanics.
 When the body is in a position where the hips and torso are angled forward, ie; during the start and initial acceleration, the same thigh to torso relationship applies.
 What also is critically important to stopping, starting and changing direction are the aspects of "Trunk Discipline" and "Shin Discipline" as has been described in previous blogs, along with having a high degree of eccentric strength and balance.

-As for front side mechanics, it is definitely easier to be effective at decelerating, changing direction, stopping, etc..., when the legs are recovering up in front of the body as they should, feet under the center of gravity, and in the appropriate dynamic posture for the given sequence.
+It is definitely easier to be effective at decelerating, changing direction, stopping, etc..., when the legs are recovering up in front of the body as they should, feet under the center of gravity, and in the appropriate dynamic posture for the given sequence.
 Meaning, that an athlete that runs with too much backside mechanics has a harder time being effective in these situations.
-The same goes for having good trunk and shin discipline (explained in the Preparing Athletes for Sports That Feature Starting, Stopping, and Changes of Direction blog.
+The same goes for having good trunk and shin discipline (explained in the Preparing Athletes for Sports That Feature Starting, Stopping, and Changes of Direction blog).
+FYI - That blog very much compliments the information in this one.

-These traits are evident in this Top Ten Human Highlight Reel video along with the players demonstrating a good combination of stride length and stride frequency that can be used effectively on the field of play.
+The traits alluded to above are evident in this Top Ten Human Highlight Reel video along with the players demonstrating a good combination of stride length and stride frequency that can be used effectively on the field of play.
 Note that these players represent different positions!

 In sprinting, working to best develop top speed is a priority.
 There is a temptation to believe that because so much of the game of football is played within confined spaces and for short distances within short amounts of time, that developing top speed doesn't have much value for a lot of the players.
 The truth, however; is that giving some attention to transitioning from the start and initial acceleration to top speed, benefits the hips and legs in general, which then affects starting and accelerating!